BeauJoh/thesis/source/11-chapter-3-ode.md

 The primary purpose of including these time results is to demonstrate the benefits of the extensions made to the OpenDwarfs Benchmark suite.
 We use the benchmarks to assess and compare performance across the chosen hardware systems.
-The use of LibSciBench allowed high resolution timing measurements over multiple code regions.
+The use of LibSciBench allowed high-resolution timing measurements over multiple code regions.
 To demonstrate the portability of the Extended OpenDwarfs benchmark suite, we present results from 11 varied benchmarks running on 15 different devices representing four distinct classes of accelerator.
 For eight of the benchmarks, we measured multiple problem sizes and observed distinctly different scaling patterns between devices.
 This underscores the importance of allowing a choice of problem size in a benchmarking suite.
-The Primary analysis is for time, but energy results over two devices is also presented.
+The Primary analysis is for time, but energy results over two devices are also presented.

 ### Time {#sec:chapter-3-results-time}

-The distribution of execution times require to execute each of the benchmarks over all available hardware is presented in Figures \ref{fig:time-medium} and \ref{fig:time-fixed}.
+The distribution of execution times required to execute each of the benchmarks for all available hardware is presented in Figures \ref{fig:time-medium} and \ref{fig:time-fixed}.
-Only the medium problem size is presented in Figure \ref{fig:time-medium}, and these are for the benchmark applications which support four different problem sizes, while Figure \ref{fig:time-fixed} presents execution times for the four benchmarks with one fixed problem size.
+Eight of the benchmark applications offer four different problem sizes, we only present the medium problem size in Figure \ref{fig:time-medium} to highlight the variation in runtimes between benchmarks, while Figure \ref{fig:time-fixed} presents execution times for the four benchmarks with one fixed problem size.
-The results are colored according to accelerator type: purple for CPU devices, blue for consumer GPUs, green for HPC GPUs, and yellow for the KNL MIC.
+The results are coloured according to accelerator type: purple for CPU devices, blue for consumer GPUs, green for HPC GPUs, and yellow for the KNL MIC.

 Some benchmarks execute more than one kernel on the accelerator device; the reported iteration time is the sum of all compute time spent on the accelerator for all kernels.
 Each benchmark corresponds to a particular dwarf:
 From Figure\ \ref{fig:medium_apps} (a) (\texttt{kmeans}) represents the MapReduce dwarf, (b) (\texttt{lud}) represents the Dense Linear Algebra dwarf, (c) (\texttt{csr}) represents Sparse Linear Algebra, (d) (\texttt{fft}) and (e) (\texttt{dwt}) represent Spectral Methods, (f) (\texttt{srad}) represents the Structured Grid dwarf and (g) (\texttt{crc}) is from the Combinational Logic dwarf, and (h) (\texttt{nw}) represents Dynamic Programming.
-Comparing the medium problem size between all the dwarfs, we see individual devices with significantly longer execution times than the others, these large differences in execution times hide many of the finer differences in detail between accelerators with similar good performance and identifies the penalties when selecting a suboptimal accelerator device.
+Comparing the medium problem size between all the dwarfs, we see individual devices with significantly longer execution times than the others, these large differences in execution times hide many of the finer differences in detail between accelerators with similar good performance and identify the penalties when selecting a suboptimal accelerator device.
 The Xeon Phi 7210 MIC is 2.5$\times$ slower than the next worse accelerator in the \texttt{kmeans} benchmark, the rest of the accelerators all have average execution times less than 18ms.
 It was had the worst execution times for \texttt{csr} and \texttt{nw} benchmarks being 2-4$\times$ slower than the other accelerators.
-The i5-3550 performed 6$\times$ worse than the MIC on the \texttt{lud} benchmark which on average take $\approx$1ms.
+The i5-3550 performed 6$\times$ worse than the MIC on the \texttt{lud} benchmark which on average take $\approx1$ms.
 Similarly, the i5-3550 CPU was the poorest choice of accelerator for \texttt{dwt} and \texttt{srad} benchmarks, being on average 6$\times$ and 5$\times$ slower, respectively, than the other accelerators.
 The Xeon Phi and i5-3550 were equally poor on the \texttt{fft} benchmark, taking 12ms per run, despite the other non-CPU accelerators taking less than 2ms.
 Finally, the GPUs performed worse on the \texttt{crc} benchmark, with the K20m taking 100ms, compared to the CPU and MIC taking <5ms.
-These large differences in execution times show the importance in selecting an optimal accelerator by highlighting large difference between the good performance of accelerators on average and the poorest device for a dwarf -- it results in a 2-100$\times$ longer execution time.
+These large differences in execution times show the importance in selecting an optimal accelerator by highlighting the large difference between the good performance of accelerators on average and the poorest device for a dwarf -- it results in a 2-100$\times$ longer execution time.

 Figure \ref{fig:gem_nqueens_hmm_and_swat} presents results for the four applications with restricted problem sizes.
 The N-body Methods dwarf is represented by (\texttt{gem}) and the results are shown in Figure \ref{fig:time-fixed}\ (a), the Backtrack \& Branch and Bound dwarf is represented by the (\texttt{nqueens}) application in Figure \ref{fig:time-fixed}\ (b), (\texttt{hmm}) results in Figure \ref{fig:time-fixed}\ (c) represent the Graphical Models dwarf and (\texttt{swat}) from Figure \ref{fig:time-fixed}\ (d) also depicts the Dynamic Programming dwarf.